 - Zepbound is tirzepatide, a dual GIP and GLP-1 receptor agonist.

-That second pathway is the big reason tirzepatide keeps showing a higher average weight-loss ceiling in obesity trials.
-It does not mean everyone loses more on tirzepatide.
-It means the curve, on average, leans that way.
+That second pathway is why tirzepatide keeps showing a higher average weight-loss ceiling in obesity trials.
+Not everyone loses more on tirzepatide.
+The curve, on average, leans that way.

-Those label differences can matter just as much as the molecule difference.
-If your visit is really about weight plus sleep apnea, or weight plus established cardiovascular disease, the conversation may tilt before you even get to average percent body-weight loss.
+Those labels can matter as much as the molecules.
+If the visit is really about weight plus sleep apnea, or weight plus established cardiovascular disease, the conversation tilts one way or the other before anyone gets to average percent body-weight loss.

 Trial averages are useful.
 They are not personal guarantees.
-Adherence, escalation pace, protein intake, sleep, training, and whether you can stay on treatment long enough all change what the drug feels like in real life.
+How well you stick with it, how fast you climb the dose, how much protein you eat, how you sleep, how you train, and whether you can stay on the drug long enough — all of it changes what these meds feel like in real life.

 The trial numbers that shape expectations